Kate & Dave

 Dave is a Kiwi so we had lots of out of towners which made the celebration a much longer one than just the single day, which is great and I highly recommend it!
 Why not stretch it out!

 Ms Chinoiserie Says: Congratulations Kate and Dave; what a beautifully fun and colourful wedding in the Gardens; love your choice in furniture!

-About Kate : Hi, I’m Kate from Good Day Rentals and we specialise in vintage and retro furniture hire with a hand picked collection of mismatched dining chairs, wooden trestle tables and sweet lounge furniture.
-Whether you want to deck out your whole wedding or simply create a vintage cool ceremony, Good Day Rentals can create the wedding of your actual dreams.
+About Kate : Hi, I’m Kate from Good Day Club and we specialise in vintage and retro furniture hire with a hand picked collection of mismatched dining chairs, wooden trestle tables and sweet lounge furniture.
+Whether you want to deck out your whole wedding or simply create a vintage cool ceremony, Good Day Club can create the wedding of your actual dreams.

 This post features the following wedding vendors.
 If you've been featured below, we'd love to get to know you.
 Click here to join Polka Dot Bride.